co-bri/lamport/README.md

 3. Read through the ["How to Write Go Code"](https://golang.org/doc/code.html) to setup your GOPATH and workspace
 4. Clone this repository: `git clone https://github.com/Distributed-Computing-Denver/lamport.git`

-## Running
+## Building

+Once you've cloned the repository as outlined above, and made sure to [setup your workspace](https://golang.org/doc/code.html), Once you've setup Go on your local machine, you can build Lamport.

 If you have the [Make](https://www.gnu.org/software/make/) utility installed, you can build a Lamport artifact by running:

-`make all`
+`make all`.

-If not, run through the following steps.

-Once you've cloned the repository as outlined above, and made sure to [setup your workspace](https://golang.org/doc/code.html), navigate to the root folder of the project and run:
+If Make is not an option, you can navigate to the root of the cloned repo, and run:

 `go build`